 愛してるよ (ai shiteru yo) is the standard phrase for "I love you" in Japanese.

-That’s probably why this phrase is pretty much all you see if you look up “I love you in Japanese” in Google images:
+That's probably why this phrase is pretty much all you see if you search online for "I love you in Japanese".

 The phrase 愛してる (ai shiteru) is serious business.

 I wouldn't say it unless you are very seriously involved with someone.
 Like, thinking-maybe-this-is-forever level of serious.
 And as you'll see below, a lot of men in particular might get married and have a family without ever saying it to their significant other.